-[See Report Cards/Progress Reports and Conferences on page 84, Complaints and Concerns on page 39, and Finality of Grades at policy FNG(LEGAL).]
+[See Report Cards/Progress Reports and Conferences, Complaints and Concerns, and Finality of Grades at policy FNG(LEGAL).]

 The district's student records policy is found at policy FL(LEGAL) and FNG(LOCAL) and is available at the principal's or superintendent's office on the district's website at www.emsisd.com.